nadeesha/jest-snapper/README.md

 ## Introduction

-`react-snapper` generates mock props for a given React component, based on it's `propTypes`.
+`jest-snapper` generates mock props for a given React component, based on it's `propTypes`.
 Then it does a `jest` snapshot test for the component.
 Think - one line snapshot tests for your react components.

 ## Example